-When this single player is playing on the battleground, basically the things tend to be bad for consumers and good for the business.
+When this single player is playing on the battleground, basically things tend to be bad for consumers and good for the business.
 It’s because there is no choice, it means in a way DJI forced consumers to accept no matter what the product quality is, or what pricing they are.

 But this time has come to an end since 3 years ago.
-A company is called Autel Robotics and it locates in the US.
+The company is called Autel Robotics and it locates in the US.
 It announced and launched the EVO – The Evolution of Flight is an amazing drone manufacturer.
 The products look like DJI Mavic Pro but have better specs.

 In this piece, I would compare one of the high-end models from DJI and Autel.
 They are Mavic 2 Pro and Autel Evo 2 Pro.
 By the end of this article, you would learn the 4 core sections of drones.
 These sections impact your decision to buy finally.
 You can make the right and intelligent decision after reading this piece.

-Evo 2 pro is priced at US$1,795 officially.
+Evo 2 Pro is priced at US$1,795 officially.
 Meanwhile, Mavic 2 pro pricing is lower, which is only selling at US$1,599.
 The bundle deal of Evo 2 has more accessories and a bag is also more expensive than Mavic 2 Pro.
 The price is US$2,095.
 So regardless of the capability and performance, obviously DJI Mavic 2 Pro saves your dollars and gives an enjoyable drone experience as well.